microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 });
 ```

-We then create a setup test, stored at route level of your project, that logs in to an application and populates the context with the storage state after the login actions have been performed.
+We then create a setup test, stored at root level of your project, that logs in to an application and populates the context with the storage state after the login actions have been performed.
 By doing this you only have to log in once and the credentials will be stored in the `STORAGE_STATE` file, meaning you don't need to log in again for every test.
 Start by importing the `STORAGE_STATE` from the Playwright config file and then use this as the path to save your storage state to the page's context.

 ```js title="global.setup.ts"
 import { test as setup, expect } from '@playwright/test';